LexMainye/Credit-Default/README.md

 # Objective
 The main objective is to build a predictive model that can classify whether a customer will default on a payment in the upcoming period.
 The dataset used contains detailed information about past payment behaviors, including the amount paid, payment dates, and any late payments.

+# Link to the Dataset used : https://archive.ics.uci.edu/dataset/350/default+of+credit+card+clients
+Libraries used : pandas,numpy,seaborn,sklearn,

  # Dataset Description
 The dataset includes the following features :
 1. Customer ID: Unique identifier for each customer